Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/exercise_vm_containers_text.md

 - Currently, the [`Dockerfile`](https://docs.docker.com/engine/reference/builder/) is empty.
 Edit the file such that an container image with the following properties is build:
     - Your virtual machine should be based on the [`ubuntu:20.04` image](https://hub.docker.com/_/ubuntu).
     - Create a new file with the name `testfile` and add it to the repository.
-The file should contain your GitLab username as text.
+The file should contain your `USERNAME` as text.
 Add the file to your container and place it in directory `/testfiles`.
-    - Set the environment variable `ENV_TEST_VARIABLE` to have the value of your GitLab username.
+    - Set the environment variable `ENV_TEST_VARIABLE` to have the value of your `USERNAME`.
     - Make sure that the default command to be executed when running the container is `/bin/bash`.
     - Install `neofetch`.
     - **Note:** In the `Dockerfile` you do not have to prefix commands such as `apt` with `sudo` since the script is executed with superuser rights.